jobergner/backent-cli/README.md

 User can decide initially whether he wants to use 'go install' to make it global. use https://github.com/mailru/easyjson to generate json marshal func.

+### Declared types as receiver:
+Having your basic type declarations in a package takes away the ability to to write methods for them.
+The user would have to reassign and cast the type into a self defined type

 ### TODO
 - finish state machine
 - finish state factory tests